FelixHerrmann/FHPropertyWrappers/README.md

 @Stored("dictionary") var dictionary [String: Int]
 ```

-> The default value is based on the `defaultStoredValue` if nothing is setted.
+> The default value is based on the `defaultStoredValue` if nothing is set.

 In addition to that, `Optional`, `RawRepresentable` and `Codable` are supported too.
 For non-`RawRepresentable` enums use `Codable`.